NishchayAnand/software-engineering/Data Engineering/Data Warehousing/Data Warehouse.md

 Data warehouses are large, typically larger than 100 GB.

+Data warehouses support the work of analysts and data scientists.

 ---

 <span style="color:red;font-weight:bold;">Q. Why not query the different transactional databases when performing an analysis versus using a data warehouse?</span>